octet-stream/dinky/readme.md

 ##### `tags([list]) -> {Search}`

-Appends a tag or a list of tags to the current search request
+Appends a tag or a list of tags to the current search request.
+This method will not apply the `q=` parameter to the request for query when no tags has been set.

   - **{string | string[]}** [list = []] – a tag or a list of tags you want to append